CoopToss/NBA-GURU-WEBSITE/README.md

   - Personal details (name, team, position)
   - Detailed biography
   - Season stats (Points per game, Assists per game, Rebounds per game)
-  - Links to social media and recent highlights
+  - Links to stats, social media and recent highlights
 - **Responsive Design**: The app is fully responsive and works seamlessly on mobile, tablet, and desktop.
 - **Cool Sports-Themed Styling**: Using custom fonts like 'Orbitron' and unique CSS, the site replicates the feel of a sports trading card.